musaubrian/alx-higher_level_programming/0x0A-python-inheritance/README.md

-## WE take a look at class inheritance in python
+## We take a look at class inheritance in python